bertokattila/StockGame/README.md

 - **NewGameActionListener**

-A custom event listener type that implements the creation of a new game.
+A custom event listener type that is responsible for creating a new game.

 - **OpenActionListener**

-A custom event listener type that implements the loading of a saved gameplay.
+A custom event listener type that implements the opening of a saved gameplay.

 - **SaveActionListener**

-A custom event listener type that initiates the saving of the current gameplay.
+A custom event listener type that implements the saving of the current gameplay.

 - **MakePositionActionListener**